What Happened When We Decided To ‘Unschool’ Reading

 It’s an incredibly interesting philosophy and one that I am so glad we discovered when Esmae was a baby, so I wrote a whole post called “what is unschooling?“, if you’d like to know more.

 It doesn’t mean that we reject all structured education- far from it.
 It simply means that structured education such as lessons is seen as an optional resource, to be chosen and engaged with by the learner, as opposed to being forced onto them.

 There are days when we do no written activities at all and our children still learn so much doing everyday life- so much so that I wrote this post about everything my children learned in a day of unschooling.
 Unschooling reading is simply one outworking of the philosophy.

 We go at the child’s pace and don’t enforce any singular reading ‘program’- we offer fascinating books, read aloud to our children. encourage literacy in all areas, explore different ways of developing fine motor skills, and gently support and guide the child as they develop reading skills.

 When do kids start reading?
 It depends…

-This is hard to swallow when we are being judged as parents based on the potential economic output of our kids and when children are seen as a reflection of ourselves (something I also encourage people to question- they are a whole, complete person, not a secondary version of us).
+This is hard to swallow when we are being judged as parents based on the potential economic output of our kids (can they do XYZ at this age translates in a way into ‘how much will they be able to earn when they’re older?’), and when children are seen as a reflection of ourselves (something I also encourage people to question- they are a whole, complete person, not a secondary version of us).